 Portoni Della Bra | Adjoining the Palazzo Della Gran Guardia is the beautiful 14th-century Portoni Della Bra.
 This medieval city gate with a clock in the middle used to be one of the entrances to the city, through which horse carriages arrived.
 Today the ancient gate still stands and instead is being used by modern-day cars.

-During the French and Austrian rule, it became a barrack and suffered major damage during the Napoleon war and WWII bombings.
-Only in 1926 was the place restored in Gothic and Rennaisance style by architect Carlo Scarpa.
+During the French and Austrian rule, it became a barrack and suffered major damage during the Napoleon Wars and WWII bombings.
+Only in 1926 was the place restored in Gothic and Renaissance style by architect Carlo Scarpa.

 Nowadays Castello Vecchio is a museum holding a huge collection of Veronese paintings from the Gothic period going all the way to the 17th century.
 The museum exhibits are mostly interesting for art lovers, but the whole building itself is quite exciting to visit.
 You are able to walk on the fortress walls and access the two guard towers which offer some nice elevated views of the city and its riverbank.